 The "div" PASSporT "opt" claim shall be absent.

 The STI-VS shall verify that the received "div" PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
 The STI-VS shall verify each “div” PASSporT as specified in this document.
 The STI-VS shall verify the “shaken” PASSporT as specified in [ATIS-1000074], with the exception that it shall not use the To header TN to validate the "shaken" PASSporT "dest" claim.

+The STI-VS shall verify the freshness of the most recently added PASSporT as specified in [ATIS-1000074] (i.e., using the recommended 60 second freshness window).
+To accommodate call features that legitimately insert a delay before retargeting the INVITE, the STI-VS shall, based on local policy, either skip the freshness check for any earlier PASSporTs, or extend the freshness window of these earlier PASSPorTs beyond 60 seconds.

+If the most recently added PASSporT fails the "iat" freshness test (60 second freshness window), then the STI-VS shall remove all received Identity headers.
+This will avoid the situation where a subsequent retargeting event adds a fresh "div" PASSPorT that causes the stale PASSporT to appear fresh to downstream verifiers.
+This requirement shall be applied to all verification cases; i.e., whether the INVITE request contains a single "shaken" PASSporT, or a "shaken" PASSPorT plus one or more "div" PASSporTs.

 In-network Call Diversion